 Fancy a quick bite?
 Organic, wood-fired pizza is found nearby at In Bocca Al Lupo – try gluten-free and vegan-friendly favourites on wafer-thin crusts.
 We loved courgette salad followed by the Napoletana, washed down with organic wines and sangria.

-Book a sunset sail, where you can lie back and check out the sights.
+Book a sunset sail, then lie back and check out the sights.
 Lisbon Sail offers two hour adventures along the sparkling Tagus, where you’ll score spectacular views as experienced skippers explain the history of Portugal’s capital city (and dish out cured ham and cheese).
 Bring a jumper, as it gets windy.

-O Barbas peddles out of this world seafood, while trendy Dr Bernard’s disco ball literally lights up the pavement, creating an adorable tiny dancefloor where you can dance with your ice cream.
-Keep an eye out for star chef residencies – the team behind the unmissable art exhibition-cum-dining experience The Art Gate (currently closed) made stellar Mexican snacks during my visit.
+Dr Bernard’s disco ball literally lights up the pavement, creating a tiny dance floor where you can dance with your ice cream.
+Keep an eye out for star chef residencies – the team behind the unmissable art exhibition-cum-dining experience The Art Gate (currently closed) and Oficio made stellar Mexican snacks during my visit.

 Palms is the place for frozen margs and a proper boogie, so long as you’re wearing your mask.
 Unless of course you’re testing positive for racism or homophobia – then, as per the rules on the board, you’d better self-isolate.

 Live like a Lisboan: A quick taxi along the rugged coast brings you to Praia do Castelo, where you’ll find Praia Irmao beach bar.
-Three siblings melded their love of bohemian design, excellent music and really good pizza to set up this beautiful spot.
 You can rent day beds, grab an iced coffee at the beach bar or reserve a restaurant table for a long night of live music and a truly epic sunset.
 Get the Stracciatella pizza, Pork Disco Ball and a lime-infused Ginny cocktail.

 What about the surfing?

 Time To Surf school in Caparica will help you perfect your technique.
-A talented team of instructors check the conditions each day, before picking you up in their sunshine yellow van and driving you to the best spot to suit your ability (probably Praia da Mata, where the surf is a little more friendly).
+A talented team of instructors check the conditions each day, before driving you to the best spot to suit your ability.

 Soon you’ll be in grave danger of moving to the coast, growing your hair and morphing into a person who says ‘gnarly’ without a hint of irony.
 Could rainy London commutes and astronomical rent become a laughable anecdote of life pre the C-word?
 In Lisbon, it feels like anything is possible…